Call Us Today 713-225-6200

 Final Hearing

-During the final divorce hearing, a judgment is issued.
-Depending on the amount of evidence presented during the case, the final hearing could take a few days.
+A judgment is issued during the final divorce hearing.
+Depending on the amount of evidence presented during the case, the hearing could take a few days.

 How Can an Attorney Expedite the Process?